Old Lutherans: Australian and New Zealand migration

 The first Lutherans to come to Australia in any significant number were immigrants from Prussia, who arrived in South Australia in 1838 with Pastor August Kavel.
-These immigrants created three settlements at Klemzig, Hahndorf, and Glen Osmond.
+The immigrants created three settlements at Klemzig, Hahndorf, and Glen Osmond.
 In 1841, a second wave of Prussian immigrants arrived, led by Pastor Gotthard Fritzsche.
 His group settled in Lobethal and Bethanien.

-The Lutherans in South Australia established the Killalpaninna Mission (Bethesda) Station at Cooper's Creek.
+The Lutherans in South Australia established the Killalpaninna Mission (Bethesda) Station, at Cooper's Creek.
 Johann Flierl, the pioneer missionary of German New Guinea, served there for seven years (1878–1885).
 When he left for Kaiser-Wilhelmsland in 1885, his cousin, also named Johann Flierl, replaced him at the mission.

 There have been five waves of migration into the Lutheran Church in New Zealand: